 Sound waves consist of a series of air pressure variations.
 A Microphone diaphragm records these variations by moving in response to the pressure changes.
 The diaphragm motion is then converted to an electrical signal.
 Using a Microphone and an interface, you can explore the properties of common sounds.

 The first property you will measure is the period, or the time for one complete cycle of repetition.
 Since period is a time measurement, it is usually written as T. The reciprocal of the period (1/T) is called the frequency, f, the number of complete cycles per second.
 Frequency is measured in hertz (Hz).
 1 Hz = 1 s–1.

 A second property of sound is the amplitude.
 As the pressure varies, it goes above and below the average pressure in the room.
 The maximum variation above or below the pressure mid-point is called the amplitude.
 The amplitude of a sound is closely related to its loudness.

-- Measure the frequency and period of sound waves from tuning forks or an electronic keyboard.
+Measure the frequency and period of sound waves from a keyboard.

-- Measure the amplitude of sound waves from tuning forks or an electronic keyboard.
+Measure the amplitude of sound waves from a keyboard.

-- Observe beats between the sounds of two tuning forks or two keys on an electronic keyboard.
+Observe beats between the sounds of two notes from a keyboard.

 Sensors and Equipment

 This experiment features the following Vernier sensors and equipment.